by Debora Hand

-Being Black in America is finally a mainstream topic for people of every color, nation, gender, and religion.
+Being Black in America is finally a mainstream topic for people of every color, nation, gender and religion.
 Across the globe, millions are examining what it means to be Black in America, what the ramifications and experiences have been.
 They are looking at how this aspect of humanity has played-out throughout history, and how it is still impacting the current social structure of supposedly one of the greatest countries produced by mankind.

 There is so much historical and current truth to be filled in by art; to be presented to the scores of both Black and White Americans searching themselves for deeper consciousness and stepping up to join the fight for equality.
-There are so many stories by Black artists to be discovered and learned from by those of every races who are in solidarity with this movement.
+There are so many stories by Black artists to be discovered and learned from by those of every race who are in solidarity with this movement.

 Where Black lives are suddenly mattering and being fought for through a global movement not seen before in history, Black art will likewise matter.
 Through Black art, the need for both context and content for this global movement will be supplied.
 Through Black art, new ways for humanity to examine its own flaws and ideals will be imagined, and re-imagined.
-Through Black art, history will be filled-in for those longing understanding, but this time, told on a mainstream stage by artists living through the experience of being Black.
+Through Black art, history will be filled-in for those longing for understanding, but this time told on a mainstream stage by artists living through the experience of being Black.
 Through Black art, a new genre of beauty will live in the mainstream art world.
 Through Black art, the art world will finally get to fully experience the unique creative insights and techniques developed and evolved through centuries of a cultural heritage where “making something from nothing” is intuitive…a cultural heritage where invention and creativity has been perpetually honed and handed along.

 Long story, short: a change is coming to the mainstream art world on every level where it operates and it will not be small.

-So much Black history has been excluded from history that artists will be filling in the headlines, gaps, and crevices for decades to come.
+So much Black history has been excluded from history that artists will be filling in the headlines, gaps and crevices for decades to come.

 Currently, in record fashion, the history of Black art is being studied.
 Gaps in collections are being filled.
-Black artists providing narratives of Black life are needed to fill-in the stories…not just of Black pain, but also Black beauty which mainstream art has been blatantly devoid of; along with topics of Black culture, Black pride, Black tradition, and other aspects of Black humanity – all told through unique creative processes and perspectives.
+Black artists providing narratives of Black life are needed to fill-in the stories, not just of Black pain, but also Black beauty which mainstream art has been blatantly devoid of; along with topics of Black culture, Black pride, Black tradition, and other aspects of Black humanity – all told through unique creative processes and perspectives.